pete-machine/torchbricks/README.md

       We will the have a test checking if the copy and the current version of `environment.yml` is the same.
 - [x] Add code coverage and tests passed badges to readme again
 - [x] Create brick-collection visualization tool ("mermaid?")
-- [x] Make DAG like functionality to check if a inputs and outputs works for all model stages.
+- [x] Make DAG like functionality to check if inputs and outputs works for all model stages.
+- [x] Make Base Module PerImageProcessing as the basis for doing visualizations.
+  - [ ] Consider caching unpacked data
+- [ ] Demonstrate model configuration with hydra
 - [ ] Make common Visualizations with pillow - not opencv to not blow up the required dependencies.
 ImageClassification, Segmentation, ObjectDetection
-  - [ ] Maybe visualizations should be done in OpenCV it is faster.
   - [ ] VideoModule to store data as a video
   - [ ] DisplayModule to show data
 - [ ] Multiple named tensors caching module.